-October 30, 2019 Fair Value
+tober 30, 2019 Fair Value

 Assets:

 Cash and cash equivalents \$ 1

 Other receivables 19

 Fixed assets 7

 Intangibles 1,053

 Goodwill 737

 Total assets \$ 1,817

 Liabilities:

 Accounts payable \$ 186

 Other current liabilities 9

 Total liabilities \$ 195

 Net assets acquired \$ 1,622

 The fair values assigned to identifiable intangible assets assumed were based on management's current estimates and assumptions and is considered preliminary.
 The Company believes that the most recent information available provides a reasonable basis for assigning fair value, but anticipates receiving additional information, and as such, the provisional measurements of fair value are subject to change.
-The Company recorded measurement adjustments of \$0.4 million during the three months ended March 31, 2020.
+The Company recorded measurement adjustments of \$0.4 million during the six months ended June 30, 2020, all of which was recorded during the first quarter of 2020.
 The recorded adjustments related to the recognition of reacquired exclusivity rights.
 The Company will finalize the amounts recognized as it obtains the information necessary to complete the analysis, but no later than one year from the acquisition date.